AntonioRedondo/ImageFeatureDetector/README.md

 IFD is a simple C++ project.
 It only has 9 `cpp` classes, 8 `h` headers and 12 `ui` Qt GUI files.
 Once you have the dependencies solved to compile the code is a matter of seconds.

 To configure the project building, linking and installation IFD makes uses of CMake.
 Thanks to this IFD can be built on Linux, Mac or Windows.
+The screenshots shown here are taken from a computer running KDE Plasma 5.

 #### Resolving dependencies